aergithub/DH110-Spring23/assignment08/README.md

 Cognitive Walkthrough: We conducted a cognitive walkthrough in-class to test the high fidelity prototype of the application.
 Unforetunately, I did not properly utilize platform features within Figma and my prototype failed from the aspect of its backflow.

 Impression Test: I conducted an impression test with a participant who was not entirely familiar with the purpose of the app (I should have summarized the project description before the test).
 The three biggest things that stood out to me was creating a more square-like shape for the media sharing icons, changing the "upload" button to "upload media," and adding an "edit profile" button that's closely associated with the profile picture.
 See the impression test video [here.](https://drive.google.com/file/d/1WNkfmaz1cxZhfW3yuXeJILvqGMzKLgpx/view?usp=sharing)

-*Note: I moved forward with creating a more square-like shape for the media sharing icons, but kept the "upload" button rather than "upload media" as well as ...
+*Note: I moved forward with creating a more square-like shape for the media sharing icons, but kept the "upload" button rather than "upload media" as well as the setting buttons in the top left-hand corner.
+Unlike more complex social media applications, there is little to customize for the "profile," beyond the picture and name, therefore all settings for the application fall underneath the settings tab and I do not think it necessary to associate it with the profile picture.*

 Accessibility Audit: